 Hanging out with the crew

-So what's it like to work for Viking?
+What is it like to work for Viking Cruise Lines?

 - Next stop: Cologne and Chocolate